a-h/understanding-lsp/slides.md

 * After the `initialize` request/response, the text editor sends an `initialized` notification.
 * Before using a capability, the LSP _should_ check to see if the text editor supports it.
 * The LSP can start sending notifications to the client with the `Notify` method.
-* The most basic LSP could simply remind you to take a break by sending you a notification.
+* Sending a `window/showMessage` notification is the "Hello, World" of LSP.

 ---
 layout: section
 ---

-# Using our new LSP
+# Running our LSP in an editor

 ---

-# Using our new LSP - Neovim
+# Neovim

 ## init.lua